cometbft/cometbft/README.md

 ### Semantic Versioning

-Tendermint uses [Semantic Versioning](http://semver.org/) to determine when and how the version changes.
+CometBFT uses [Semantic Versioning](http://semver.org/) to determine when and how the version changes.
 According to SemVer, anything in the public API can change at any time before version 1.0.0

-To provide some stability to users of 0.X.X versions of Tendermint, the MINOR version is used to signal breaking changes across Tendermint's API.
-This API includes all publicly exposed types, functions, and methods in non-internal Go packages as well as the types and methods accessible via the Tendermint RPC interface.
+To provide some stability to users of 0.X.X versions of CometBFT, the MINOR version is used to signal breaking changes across CometBFT's API.
+This API includes all publicly exposed types, functions, and methods in non-internal Go packages as well as the types and methods accessible via the CometBFT RPC interface.

 Breaking changes to these public APIs will be documented in the CHANGELOG.